nkvenom/cloudev-audionotes-final/README.md

 }
 ```

-It should return a new Note item that looks like this:
+It returns a new Note item that looks like this:

 ```json
 {